 The project owner or project developer is responsible for collecting vocation data and propose the same to the relevant resettlement and vocation committee for consideration.

-Article 34 Vocation Option Assessment
+Article 34 Alternative Vocation Assessment

 The vocation option assessment is the research on locally existing vocation or new vocation opportunities in order to identify appropriate category of vocation for affected persons.